Path's difficulty is determined by the way how goal is formulated. |

 Is setting goals important?
 Why?

-Rule 3 is about how you can reach into your
+Rule 3 is about how you can reach into your subconscious mind through your conscious mind which is at your full control. |

 important.
 If you agree with me straight away, you may skip the rest of this section and move to the next one.
 But just in case you don't, this section presents arguments.
 By setting a goal in the right way, you make an alliance with your subconscious mind.
 Since your subconscious mind controls your motivation and consequently your behavior, that's an incredibly useful alliance.